Technologicat/unpythonic/HACKING.md

 `unpythonic.syntax.scoping` is a unfortunate artifact that is needed to implement macros that interact with Python's scoping rules, notably `let`.

 As of early 2020, the main target is Python 3.6, both **CPython** and **PyPy3**.
 The code should run on 3.4 or any later Python.
 The intent is to drop support for 3.4 and 3.5 in the next major version.
 Special attention should be devoted to compatibility with 3.8, which flipped the switch on the compiler so that now it generates `ast.Constant` nodes for literals.
-We may have some macro code dealing with the old `ast.Num`, `ast.Str` or `ast.NamedConstant`, which should be made to accept `ast.Constant` (in addition to the old types, as long as we support Python 3.6 and 3.7).
+We have some macro code dealing with the old `ast.Num`, `ast.Str` or `ast.NameConstant`, which should be made to accept `ast.Constant` (in addition to the old types, as long as we support Python 3.6 and 3.7).

 ## Style guide